Soft Inflation Data Fuels the Bullish Fire

 But now investors are finally seeing the light at the end of the tunnel, if you will.
 And this narrow market rally is “broadening.”

-After today’s soft inflation report, Wall Street is finally convinced that inflation will fall to 2%, the Fed will cut interest rates and the currently hobbled U.S. economy will improve in the coming months.
+After this week’s soft inflation report, Wall Street is finally convinced that inflation will fall to 2%, the Fed will cut interest rates and the currently hobbled U.S. economy will improve in the coming months.

 As a result, investors are starting to feel like they don’t have to hunker down exclusively in Big Tech and, instead, can start placing bets on other stocks in the market.

-That’s why, as of this writing, the ‘Magnificent 7’ tech stocks are down more than 3% today, with AI favorite Nvidia (NVDA) down over 5%.
-At the same time, the small-cap Russell 2000 index is having its best day of the year, rallying nearly 3.5%.
+That’s why the ‘Magnificent 7’ tech stocks were down more than 3% on Thursday, with AI favorite Nvidia Corp.
+(NVDA) down over 5%.
+On the same date, the small-cap Russell 2000 index had its best day of the year, rallying nearly 3.5%.

 This shift is what we’re calling the “Great Broadening of 2024.”

-Note: Editor’s Note: Eric Fry, here.
-Today, I have a special guest issue from my friend and InvestorPlace colleague Luke Lango.